kepkaklaudia/gnNews/README.md

 ## API Data
 News API Data are taken from [NewsAPI Website](https://newsapi.org/).

-❗This API is free for development purpose.
-You can run it only on your localhost.
-Remember to set API key in src/API_KEY.js.❗
+❗This API is free for development purpose.❗
+❗You can run it only on your localhost.❗
+❗Remember to set API key in src/API_KEY.js.❗

 ## Error
 If the application fails to download data from the API, the user will be shown the appropriate information about the failure.